-Having spent most of my 38 years in the defense industry working Army programs, I’m highly qualified to partner with the Army in solving their most challenging problems.
-From exploring new technologies to determining how to best bring those advancements to the forces, I oversee contracts that are shaping the Army’s responses to conflict in an increasingly complex world.
+Having spent most of my 38 years in the defense industry, I understand our clients' most challenging problems.
+From exploring new technologies to determining how to best bring those advancements to the forces, I help deliver solutions that enable our clients to respond to conflict in an increasingly complex world.

 Our folks have a tremendous commitment to client service, and to making sure the client is successful in their mission.

-Brian McKeon leads the firm’s Army business.
-He focuses on systems engineering & integration, with an emphasis on command, control, communications, computers, intelligence, surveillance, and reconnaissance.
+Brian McKeon is the strategic capture lead for Booz Allen’s global defense business.
+Previously, he led the firm’s Army business where he focused on systems engineering & integration, with an emphasis on command, control, communications, computers, intelligence, surveillance, and reconnaissance.

 Brian has extensive management experience in aerospace and defense programs including systems engineering, software development, large-scale command and control systems, networks and communications systems, modeling and simulation, aircraft integration and modification, weapons systems, and intelligence, surveillance, and reconnaissance systems.
 This experience spans the U.S. and international markets, and involves all lifecycle phases (from concept development through production and logistics support).

 He joined our firm in 2011 from Raytheon where he was a vice president and general manager of the integrated communications systems business unit.
 In more than 30 years at Raytheon, Brian held a wide range of technical and executive leadership roles including the chief executive of Raytheon Systems Limited and chairman of the board of Raytheon Thales Systems.